mahend72/ICSThreatQA/README.md

 ## Acknowledgements

-This work is supported by:

-> Project EP/V051040/1
-> Responsive Additive Manufacturing to Overcome Natural and Attack-based Disruption
-> funded by the Engineering and Physical Sciences Research Council (EPSRC).
+> This work is supported by the Engineering and Physical Sciences Research Council (EPSRC) through project EP/V051040/1, “Responsive Additive Manufacturing to Overcome Natural and Attack-based Disruption.”